Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Introduction

 \begin{itemize} \item RQ1: How are government policies considering or promoting OSS in terms of software reuse and collaborative development?
 Who are the actors involved in the policy definition and enforcement? \item RQ2: What are the policy goals and rationale (e.g., interoperability, sovereignty, and transparency) stated in the policies for promoting and enabling software reuse and collaborative development through OSS? \item RQ3: How are subjects for the policies supported and enabled in terms of implementing the policy directives? \end{itemize}

 Desk research of online material is synthesised, complemented, and validated through semi-structured interviews with government representatives from each country.
-Country reports are compiled per country, and cross-analysed regarding each research question.
-The country reports are presented in a recently published report~\citep{linaaker2024reuse} commissioned by the Danish Agency for Digital Government (Digitaliseringsstyrelsen) and Local Government Denmark (KL), aimed at providing input on how Danish PSOs can specifically become better at reaping benefits by reusing existing software and creating value by developing software in a way so that it can be reused.
-This study extends the report with a focus on how the digital maturity indexes may be tailored to care for the specific features observed among the surveyed countries related to the enabled of software reuse through OSS.
+Country reports are compiled for each country and cross-analysed for each research question.
+The country reports are presented in a recently published report~\cite{linaaker2024reuse} commissioned by the Danish Agency for Digital Government (Digitaliseringsstyrelsen) and Local Government Denmark (KL), aimed at providing input on how Danish Public Sector Organisations (PSOs) can specifically become better at reaping benefits by reusing existing software and creating value by developing software in a way that it can be reused.
+This study extends the report by focusing on how the digital maturity indexes may be tailored to account for the specific features observed among the surveyed countries related to enabling software reuse through OSS.

 Specifically, we find that most countries have implemented policies on software reuse through OSS, covering both inbound acquisition and outbound sharing, with central PSOs typically responsible for their governance.
-While the primary focus is on public sector use, some policies extend to stimulating OSS uptake in the broader technology sector.
+While the primary focus is on public-sector use, some policies also aim to stimulate OSS uptake in the broader technology sector.
 Policy goals commonly reference interoperability, digital sovereignty, transparency, and cost efficiency, alongside economic arguments, with varying emphasis across national contexts.
 Security is framed both as a risk—due to potential exposure of vulnerabilities—and as a strength, thanks to OSS’s transparency and collaborative oversight.
 Policy implementation is supported by a growing ecosystem of initiatives, notably Open Source Program Offices (OSPOs) at national, institutional, and local levels, which build capacity, enable resource pooling, and sustain joint projects.
 Success cases often originate from single-entity initiatives that evolve into collaboratively maintained projects, with software catalogues serving as important tools for promoting and enabling reuse.

-Based on our findings, we synthesize and propose several indicators per the two categories policy incentives and design, and policy implementation and support.